Embracing Cycle Syncing: A Journey Towards Empowered Training

 But if you never stop to look, you cannot change the way you run.

-Towards the end of our conversation, I spoke about something that is increasingly important in my work: girls’ strength and conditioning.
+Towards the end of our conversation, I spoke about something increasingly important in my work: girls’ strength and conditioning.
+I have an eight-year-old daughter.
+She has ADHD, does not enjoy team sports, and thrives in one-on-one settings.
+Her body is already changing, and so is her movement.

 Completing my youth strength and conditioning specialist qualification